zzhang82/web422/notes/intro-web-services.md

 **State, data**

-Let's discuss *state* in this section, and the next.
+Let's discuss *state* in this section of the notes, and in the next section.

 In this section, we are interested in the state of the *data* elements in a distributed system.
 (In the next section, we will be interested in the state of the *interaction* among programs in a distributed system.)